Roger Dolan

-Roger Dolan (May 5, 1936 – October 17, 2023) from Lisbon, Iowa is an American racing driver who won the NASCAR Weekly Series national championship in 1987.
+Roger Dolan (May 5, 1936 – October 17, 2023) was an American racing driver who won the NASCAR Weekly Series national championship in 1987.

 Driving a dirt Late Model for owners Larry and Penny Eckrich, Dolan won 33 of the 67 NASCAR-sanctioned races that he entered.
 He often raced five nights a week, and won the NASCAR All Star Tour for dirt Late Models.

 Dolan also won the inaugural Busch/Winston All-Star Tour series championship in 1985.

-Dolan died on October 17, 2023.
+Dolan died on October 17, 2023, at the age of 87.